keijiro/OscJack/README.md

 You can add delegates to `MessageDispatcher` to receive messages sent to a specific OSC address, or you can give an empty string as an address to receive all messages arrived at the port.

+Note that the delegates are to be called in the server thread; You have to queue the events for processing them in the main thread (this will be required in most cases of Unity).

 Just like the client class, it supports `int`, `float` and `string` types, and capable of receiving up to four elements within a single message.